VirtusLab/scala-cli/website/docs/reference/cli-options.md

 The image tag; the default tag is `latest`

+### `--docker-cmd`

+Allows to override the executable used to run the application in docker, otherwise it defaults to sh for the JVM platform and node for the JS platform

 ### `--graalvm-java-version`

 GraalVM Java major version to use to build GraalVM native images (17 by default)